shuhaowu/linux-thinkpad-speaker-improvements/README.md

 I found that after the filter, the sound is still quieter than Windows although most of the chassis resonance is gone.
 Under Windows + Dolby, the sound is also a bit more clear.
 I suspect maybe the Dolby software is causing the system to interact with the speakers differently, perhaps in a similar manners to [how Macbooks does it](https://news.ycombinator.com/item?id=34935483).

 There's also a slight increase in latency (~10ms?), which is mostly ok for music.
 I have not tested video yet.

+There might be usability concerns.
+Not sure if I can apply PulseEffect only against speaker and not headphones, as this will alter how things sound in headphones.
+Further investigations are required.

 ## Sources